 Because yoga helps build strength, clients may wonder if they can do this form of exercise in place of working out with weights.
 The answer to this question depends on their fitness goals.

 If your client wants to build large amounts of muscle mass, they will likely need to include other types of exercise in their strength training program.
-Weight lifting with heavy weight will increase muscle more than doing bodyweight yoga poses.
+Weight lifting with heavy weight will increase muscle more than doing bodyweight exercises like these yoga poses.

-Conversely, if your client desires tone more than mass, yoga can help them achieve this goal.
-Yoga is also good for clients who are interested in developing muscle while also improving flexibility and increasing the connection between the body and the mind.
+Conversely, if your client desires muscle tone more than mass, yoga can help them achieve this goal.
+Yoga is also good for clients who are interested in muscle gain while also improving flexibility and increasing the connection between the body and the mind.

 That said, the mental benefits of yoga will typically be realized sooner.
 By using both breath and movement, clients will likely notice that they feel calmer and more focused after their yoga workout.
 They'll also feel greater flexibility thanks to the way this practice helps elongate and release tight muscle.

 Different yoga styles provide benefits for the entire body as long as you give them enough time.
-For example, Vinyasa yoga and Power yoga are both good for clients who want a more athletic yoga workout.
-For those looking to boost their strength in a more serene way, Yin yoga and Ananda yoga may be better choices.
+For example, Vinyasa yoga, power yoga, and hot yoga are all good for clients who want to build muscle with yoga through a more athletic practice.
+For those looking for a more serene practice, Yin yoga and Ananda yoga may be better choices.

-Want to help your clients improve their fitness with yoga?
+Want to help your clients improve their functional strength and overall fitness with yoga?
 The ISSA offers Yoga Instructor certification.
 This course teaches you the many benefits of yoga, as well as how to develop a safe and effective regular yoga practice.

 Learn the benefits of yoga, techniques and tools for teaching, and fundamental information for jump-starting your career.